lexibank/tlopo/out/vol1/chapter8.md

-It would appear that in some Southeast Solomonic languages and also in Fiji, reflexes of POc &ast;bayan have split into doublets, evidently to distinguish 'bait' from 'trolling lure'.
+It would appear that in some Southeast Solomonic languages and also in Fiji, reflexes of POc _&ast;bayan_ have split into doublets, evidently to distinguish 'bait' from 'trolling lure'.
 Because there is crossover of meaning, with the long-vowel form referring to bait in one region and trolling lure in the other, it is assumed that the two splits occurred independently.
 Nor can the possibility of borrowing be discounted.

-John Lynch (pers.comm.) points out that the final -~n of Anejom ne-pyañ reflects earlier &ast;-ni, implying POc &ast;&ast;bayani.
-However, a number of the forms above reflect a loss of final &ast;-n which would not have occurred if the form had been &ast;&ast;bayani.
-It is possible, however, that Anejom ne-pyañ reflects a conflation of &ast;bayan and &ast;bani (below), forms which are similar but, it appears, not cognate.
+John Lynch (pers.comm.) points out that the final _-ñ_ of Anejom _ne-pyañ_ reflects earlier _&ast;-ni_, implying POc _&ast;&ast;bayani_.
+However, a number of the forms above reflect a loss of final _&ast;-n_ which would not have occurred if the form had been _&ast;&ast;bayani_.
+It is possible, however, that Anejom _ne-pyañ_ reflects a conflation of &ast;bayan and _&ast;bani_ (below), forms which are similar but, it appears, not cognate.

 <a id="p-219"></a>